cerner/terra-framework/packages/terra-date-time-picker/docs/DateTimePickerEvents.md

 * There are two paramters in the `onBlur` callback prop.
 The first parameter is the `event` object representing the blur event.
 The second parameter is the `options` object that contains the following attributes to describe the current state of the input values at the time when the component loses focus.
   * `iSO` - The date/time value in the ISO format.
 This attribute would be empty if the date/time value is either empty or is not a complete date time.
 That is, the ISO string is available only if the isCompleteValue attribute is true.
   * `inputValue` - The face up value in the date and time inputs.
 If both the date and time have a value, these values will be separated by an white space.
+  * `dateValue` - The face up value in the date input.
+  * `timeValue` - The face up value in the time input.
+  * `isAmbiguousHour` - A boolean to indicate whether or not both the date and time values correspond to an ambiguous hour.
+If this boolean is true, the date and time correspond to an ambiguous hour.
   * `isCompleteValue` - A boolean to indicate whether or not both the date and time values are filled out and conforms to the date/time format.
 If this boolean is false, the iSO attribute would be empty.
   * `isValidValue` - A boolean to indicate whether or not the complete date/time value is within the range of the minDate and maxDate props and is not an excluded date.